 My First Love- A Poem

 Received the prompt “My First Love” last week and though I am a little late, I thought I’d write it anyways.
 For one, I haven’t written since a really long time and I just had to write for the fear of words slipping away.
 So here I am, amidst the chaos, the turmoil, the confusion and everything else going on in my life.
 More on that in another post.
-But as of now, here’s the poem on “My First Love” While a dad is always a girl’s first love, keeping that side, this poem is for the man who made me believe in
+But as of now, here’s the poem on “My First Love” While a dad is always a girl’s first love, keeping that aside, this poem is for the man who made me believe in him, in myself and in love.

 A rustling of leaves,